 Things are a bit more complicated than that, though: only the standard angle lens has optical image stabilisation.
 Laser autofocus has been ditched in favour of phase detection AF, and is a lot faster.

 Side-by-side with the G5, the G6 locks onto subjects far more quickly, and adjusts exposure faster as well - I never felt like I’d missed the shot because the phone was still tracking my subject.
-It’s arguably a little behind the Pixel in terms of raw speed, and the Huawei P10 does a fantastic job too, but it’s still up there with the best phones for sheer usability.
+It’s arguably a fraction behind the Google Pixel in terms of raw speed, and the Huawei P10 does a fantastic job too, but it’s still up there with the best phones for sheer usability.

 Give it good light, and the G5 can take fantastic photos using either lens.
 There’s ample detail, colours look natural and everything is exposed correctly using auto-HDR, which doesn’t really add any extra time between shots.